kaunfused/ehtachi/README.md

 Hi there, I am Akash👋

-- 🔭 I’m currently working on front end projects to master front end development
+- 🔭 I’m currently working on improving myself and my ability to write code!
 - 🌱 I’m currently learning React and Dart!
 - 👯 I’m looking to collaborate on any open source project where I will be able to help.
 - 💬 Ask me about anything about formula 1, anime, mangas or coding haha